runabrandes/pp5-elegant-essentials/TESTING.md

 ### USER STORY: Updating (previously approved) reviews

 Description:
-- A user that is logged-in can update their own reviews for the shop.
+- A user who is logged-in can update their own reviews for the shop.
 They can be updated pre and post approval.

 Steps:
 1. Click 'Edit' for a review on the Reviews page when logged-in
 2. Update review
-3. Wait for further approval
+3. Wait for (further) approval

 Expected:
 - User is able to edit a review.
 It will require authorisation once more if it had been approved previously.